SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 [createHandleDefault2nd](@ref codi::EvaluationHelper::createHandleDefault2nd) and
 [createHandleDefaultFixed2nd](@ref codi::EvaluationHelper::createHandleDefaultFixed2nd).
-The [createHandleDefault](@ref codi::EvaluationHelper::createHandleDefault) will create a handle with `std::vector` as storage containers and a first order foward CoDiPack vector type with the vector size 4.
-The same handle is created with [createHandleDefaultFixed](@ref codi::EvaluationHelper::createHandleDefaultFixed), but instead `std::array` containers are used for the storage.
+The [createHandleDefault](@ref codi::EvaluationHelper::createHandleDefault) will create a handle with `std::vector` as storage containers and a first order forward CoDiPack vector type with vector size 4.
+The same handle is created by [createHandleDefaultFixed](@ref codi::EvaluationHelper::createHandleDefaultFixed), but `std::array` containers are used for the storage instead.
 This function requires the size of the inputs and outputs as template arguments.
-The other two functions [createHandleDefault2nd](@ref codi::EvaluationHelper::createHandleDefault2nd) and [createHandleDefaultFixed2nd](@ref codi::EvaluationHelper::createHandleDefaultFixed2nd) do the same as there first order counter parts but they use a second order forward CoDiPack vector type, where both vector dimensions have the size 4.
+The other two functions [createHandleDefault2nd](@ref codi::EvaluationHelper::createHandleDefault2nd) and [createHandleDefaultFixed2nd](@ref codi::EvaluationHelper::createHandleDefaultFixed2nd) do the same like their first order counter parts but they use a second order forward CoDiPack vector type, where both vector dimensions have size 4.
-An example call of all four methods is:
+An exemplary call for all four methods is:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;